Thursday, August 09, 2007

 Mustard, 32 Race Course Road

-I must say that this was an excellent discovery for Indian food.
-I first found out about this place some months back while I was lunching in the vicinity.
-I told myself that I'll be back to check out what this place is about and though it was a few months before I found myself back in Race Course Rd, I am pretty glad I did.
-Mustard specialises, it seems, in Bengali and Punjabi cuisine and the differences between the two offerings are highlight in their menu through the use of color codes.
-The interior is dressed in light warm colors which reminds me more than a little of Banoo.
+Mustard, Race Course RoadThis was a good find.
+I first found out about Mustard some months back while I was lunching in the vicinity.
+Told myself that I'll be back to see what this place was about and though it was a few months, I'm glad it happened.
+Mustard specializes in Bengali and Punjabi cuisine.
+The differences between the two types of regional foods are highlight in their menu using colour codes.
+The interior of the restaurant reminded me more than a little of Banoo.

 Kolkatta Kathi Kebab Rolls

-These kebab rolls which were served hot were pretty damn good and they're under the "trailblazers" section of the menu, which are, the starters.
-What they essentially were, is some sort of flat bread rolls that were packed with meat, onions, crunchy green peppers and some very tasty pepper sauce and seriously.
-They certainly made very excellent snacks.
-There are options of various fillings like mutton, chicken with eggs or even cheese.
+These kebab rolls which were served piping hot were pretty good.
+They were found under the "trailblazers" section of the menu which presumably are the starters.
+The rolls were stuffed with meat, onions, crunchy green peppers and a tasty pepper sauce.
+Made excellent snacks.
+There were also other options for fillings like mutton, chicken with eggs or even cheese.
 One could just eat a couple of these things and be filled.

 Kolkatta Shingara